AvtsVivek/LearnWpfPrism/src/tasks/200400-ViewModelLocatorChangeConventions/ReadMe.md

 - This builds on earlier example.
 - View model locator with a differnet naming conventions.
 - Create a contols folder in the ModuleA project, then add a ControlA UserControl.
+- So here there is Controls folder instead of Views folder.
+This is againest the conventions.
+- So auto wiring does not work.
+- So we need to setup the convetions explicitly.
+-
-- In the App.xaml.cs file of the SimplePrismShell project, override the method, ConfigureViewModelLocator
+- In the App.xaml.cs file of the SimplePrismShell project, override the method, ConfigureViewModelLocator.

 ```cs
 protected override void ConfigureViewModelLocator()